nirelbaz/meniai/README.md

 - **afterUserFeedback**: Run code after receiving user feedback.
 - **autoFeedback**: This special hook allows the plugin to automatically provide feedback to the LLM after each response, both in interactive and automated modes.

-The **autoFeedback** hook is particularly useful when running MeniAI in an automated environment, as it can help guide the bot to refine its outputs.
-You can control how many iterations the bot should handle feedback with the `--feedback-max-iterations` option.
+The **autoFeedback** hook is particularly useful when running MeniAI in an automated environment, as it can help guide the agent to refine its outputs.
+You can control how many iterations the agent should handle feedback with the `--feedback-max-iterations` option.

 ### Example Plugin: ESLint Integration